czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 This is getting closer to the FACS plot above&mdash;using a distribution of PCR efficiencies causes the read data to spread across a few orders of magnitude.
 As we go through 13 rounds of PCR the high efficiency genes shift to the right while the lower ones lag behind.
 The right edge of the curve is fairly sharp, as nothing can replicate more efficiently than once per round.

 There is one piece missing from this plot, however, which is the "shadow" of the UMI curve that we could see on the left side.
 Our intuition from the model so far is that these points are not being amplified very much at all.
 One way to get more low-efficiency genes would be to use a wider beta distribution (with more density near zero), but it actually looks like there is a small subpopulation with very low efficiency that is separate from the rest.
 We can model this with a mixture of two beta distributions, although it's unclear why that should be the case.
-Those of you with more experience troubleshooting PCR can tell us if this seems like a reasonable distribution of efficiency across random DNA sequences.
+Those of you with more experience troubleshooting PCR can tell us if this seems like a reasonable distribution of efficiency across different DNA sequences.

 ```python